Skip to Content

 Tips for Handling Garter Snakes

-• Wear thick gloves to protect hands
+• Wear thick gloves for extra protection.

 Coexisting With Garter Snakes